Delta-aminolevulinic acid dehydratase

 Aminolevulinic acid dehydratase (porphobilinogen synthase, or ALA dehydratase, or aminolevulinate dehydratase) is an enzyme that in humans is encoded by the ALAD gene.
 Porphobilinogen synthase (or ALA dehydratase, or aminolevulinate dehydratase) synthesizes porphobilinogen through the asymmetric condensation of two molecules of aminolevulinic acid.
 All natural tetrapyrroles, including hemes, chlorophylls and vitamin B_{12}, share porphobilinogen as a common precursor.
 Porphobilinogen synthase is the prototype morpheein.

 Function

-It catalyzes the following reaction, the second step of the biosynthesis of porphyrin:
+It catalyzes the following reaction, the second step of the biosynthesis of porphyrins: